Secure CheckoutPersonal information is secured with SSL technology.

 - Provides crucial information on psychotherapy and mood stabilizing medications as treatment options

 - Demonstrates diagnostic interviewing for physicians and patients

 - Includes difficult-to-diagnose case studies of variation presentations of bipolar

-Researchers and graduate students in and psychology studying bipolar disorder.
-Psychologist and psychiatrist treating patients with bipolar disorder
+Researchers and graduate students in psychology studying bipolar disorder.
+Psychologists and psychiatrists treating patients with bipolar disorder

 1. Introduction and chapter summaries

 2. The mood disorders; bipolar versus unipolar